-MGI's board of directors adopted, and MGI's stockholders approved, the Mohawk Group, Inc. 2014 Equity Incentive Plan on June 11, 2014.
+The board of directors of MGI, a subsidiary of the Company adopted, and MGI's stockholders approved, the Mohawk Group, Inc. 2014 Equity Incentive Plan on June 11, 2014.
 On March 1, 2017, MGI's board of directors adopted, and MGI's stockholders approved, an amendment and restatement of the 2014 Equity Incentive Plan (as amended, the "Mohawk 2014 Plan").
-As of March 31, 2019, options to purchase an aggregate of 346,624 shares of the Company's common stock were outstanding and no shares were reserved for awards available for future issuance under the Mohawk 2014 Plan.
-Notwithstanding the foregoing, the Mohawk 2014 Plan will continue to govern outstanding awards granted thereunder.
+As of September 30, 2019, options to purchase an aggregate of 366,790 shares of the Company's common stock were outstanding and 2,608 shares were reserved for awards available for future issuance under the Mohawk 2014 Plan.